-A recent episode of the Dr. Oz show presented "7 Belly Blasters" including a claim that eating hot pepper jelly can boost your metabolism.
-Today we'll look a look at this claim.
+An episode of the Dr. Oz show presented "7 Belly Blasters" which included a claim that eating hot pepper jelly can boost your metabolism.
+Today we'll look a look at this statement.

 In a segment entitled “7 Belly Blasters that Really Work” the daytime television doctor’s first suggestion was to introduce hot pepper jelly to your diet to speed up metabolism.
 He stated the following regarding the product: